xamarin/xamarin-forms-samples/WorkingWithColors/README.md

 ---
-name: Working with Colors
+name: Xamarin.Forms - Working with Colors
 description: These samples relate to the Working with Colors in Xamarin.Forms doc.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: